-Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-(Core) - 2.9.
-Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Emergency Medicine, American Board of Preventive Medicine, or the American Osteopathic Board of Emergency Medicine, American Osteopathic Board of Preventive Medicine, or possess qualifications judged acceptable to the Review Committee.
-(Core)
+2.8.
+Faculty Qualifications Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments. ^(Core)

+2.9.
+Subspecialty Physician Faculty Members

+Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Medical Genetics and Genomics or possess qualifications judged acceptable to the Review Committee. ^(Core)